 Since I was in the last seat, I saw all their job titles from the hotel health declaration sheet in the time I signed it.
 Hubby, me, and one guy are the only one works in the corporate world while the rest are working in a salon, café, and house (No offense about the job, my only point is the quality of life abroad.
 How I wish they will act base on their real status)

 Despite my disappointments with few people, there are Pinoy’s who are really good guys.

 Muslim lady from Mindanao.

-Nanay was about 60 years old, at the Dubai airport, she keeps on offering her Arabic sweets for everyone.
+Nanay was about 60 years old, at the Dubai airport, she keeps on offering her Arabic sweets goodies to everyone.
 She gave a good vibe for stress OFW at that time.
-“Don’t be shy, take it, it is good, try it” the words she always says while offering her goodies.
+“Don’t be shy, take it, this is good, try it” the words she always says while offering her snacks.

-When he heard two ladies talking about how hungry they are but doesn’t have any dirham anymore to buy a snack, he genuinely offers to buy snacks.
+When he heard two ladies talking about how hungry they were but doesn’t have any dirham anymore to buy food, he genuinely offers to buy snacks.
 The two ladies don’t want to accept but Kuya was insisting and assure them it is fine.
 “I only have AED35.00, let’s use this for the last time, he says”

 She was silent, doesn’t mind the hardship of long travel and process at the airport.
 A very patient lady, she said “Nothing will happen if I will complain, I will just follow, this will end later on”

 There are more different personalities that I encountered during that journey, but the above is remarkable for me.
 Why?
 Because I learn from them.

 I learned from “Nanay Muslim” to be a blessing to everyone, a simple smile can give refreshment to a tired soul.

 To be a good observer like what Kuya Kabayan did.
 He listens, observes what other people need, and helps them in the most practical way.